 Biography

-I am a research assistant working at the University Museum of Zoology, investigating the habitat requirements of endangered insects in the UK.
+I am a PhD student based at the University Museum of Zoology in Cambridge.
+My research investigates the habitat requirements of endangered insects in the UK and how we can protect them from climate change.
 I graduated with a BSc in Natural Sciences from Durham University in 2015 and completed an MPhil in Zoology at Cambridge in 2017.

 I constructed my undergraduate degree programme around my key areas of interest and undertook modules from several different departments focused on the themes of conservation, ecology and behaviour.
 During my final year at Durham I was given the chance to develop my long-held fascination with insects and wrote a literature review on the Large Blue butterfly, Phengaris (Maculinea) arion, looking at reasons for its original extinction and the success of its subsequent reintroduction to the UK.